rocky-linux/documentation/docs/books/admin_guide/06-users.md

     DESCRIPTION
     adduser and addgroup add users and groups to the system according to command line options and configuration information in /etc/adduser.conf.
-They are friendlier front ends to the low-level tools like useradd, groupadd and usermod programs, by default choosing Debian policy conformant UID and GID values, creating a home directory with skeletal configuration, running a custom script, and other features.
+They are friendlier front ends to the low-level tools like useradd, groupadd and usermod programs, by default, choosing Debian policy conformant UID and GID values, creating a home directory with skeletal configuration, running a custom script, and other features.
     ```